 The good: Pickles can be good for intestinal health because they are a fermented food.
 They are good for your digestive health because they contain live (meaning good) bacteria, which help to regulate the immune system.
 They can also offer antioxidant protection because pickling fruits and veggies preserves their natural antioxidants.

 The bad: Moderation when eating pickles may be a wise decision.
-One pickle, while low in calories, contains 49 percent of your suggested daily intake of sodium.
+The average pickle, while low in calories, contains about 313 mg or 19 percent of your suggested daily intake of sodium.

 Despite its high caffeine content, coffee also has some health benefits.
-(Photo: Divya Thakur/flickr)
+(Photo: Divya Thakur [CC BY-SA 2.0]/flickr)

 The good: Despite its bad rep, coffee has demonstrated some health benefits in recent research.
 Coffee may help fight type 2 diabetes with its ability to regulate blood sugar.
 Coffee has also demonstrated an inverse relationship with the risk of many different cancers.